 2. Don't add conditions where conditions don't belong.
 With apologies that are coming on the heels of a contentious situation, there is often the urge to protect yourself by limiting your apology within specific parameters or putting conditions on it.
 You may also be tempted to only give a piecemeal apology, and then see if the other person apologizes next.
 Be careful of this, and mindful of the risk of adding so many conditions to your apology that it ceases to mean anything anymore.
 "I'm sorry I said X, but if you hadn't done Y, then I would have never been so upset" may be true, but it is also prone to escalating the conflict and making it sound like you're not very sorry at all.

 3. Your apology should stand on its own: Don't apologize as a means to get what you want.
 An apology can be a useful tool—for connection, for repairing a relationship, and for understanding yourself and others better.
 It should not, however, be used as a tool to get something that you jeopardized by behaving badly.
-Apologizes that have this "Let me get it over with" flavor ring hollow and risk doing more harm than good.
+Apologies that have this "let me get it over with" flavor ring hollow and risk doing more harm than good.
 When you prepare to apologize, ask yourself: Is this apology something I feel is useful in its own right?
 Or am I viewing it as a means to an end to get what I want?
 Of course, you may very much hope for some positive effects of the apology.
 But those should come naturally, not be part of a quid pro quo of your having said sorry.

 4. Know the difference between explaining and justifying.
 Explaining why you did something can sometimes help the other person understand what happened, but there's a fine line between that and making excuses for your behavior.
 "I'm sorry I said that; I was angry, and I didn't handle it well.
 I let my emotions get the best of me, and that is why I lashed out" is an infinitely more helpful opening to a true, vulnerable conversation than "I'm sorry I said that.
 You make me so mad sometimes that I just can't help myself."